 For treatments, loose fitting clothes that are comfortable for gentle exercises and supportive sneakers are often good choices to wear.

-Our scheduling is easy and we offer three convenient locations and appointment times for you.
-We make every effort to accomodate and to meet the demands of your busy schedule.
+We make every effort to accommodate and to meet the demands of your busy schedule.
 Call us today or request an appointment.

 Typically, the first session lasts for 1 hour.
 Each session after that may be 45-60 minutes.
 The amount of time will be based on your specific needs, and your therapist will discuss this with you.